JetBrains/kotlin-web-site/docs/topics/jvm-api-guidelines-backward-compatibility.md

 ### japicmp

-If you target only JVM as your platform, you can also use [japicmp](https://siom79.github.io/japicmp/). japicmp operates on a different level to KBCV: it compares two jar files –old and new– and reports incompatibilities between them.
+If you target only JVM as your platform, you can also use [japicmp](https://siom79.github.io/japicmp/). japicmp operates on a different level to the Binary compatibility validator: it compares two jar files –old and new– and reports incompatibilities between them.

 Be aware that japicmp reports not only incompatibilities but also changes that should not affect a user in any way.
 For example, consider this code: